Baal Cycle

+The Baal Cycle is an Ugaritic text (c.
+1300–1100 BCE) about the Canaanite god Baʿal (𐎁𐎓𐎍 lit.
+"Owner", "Lord"), a storm god associated with fertility.
+It consists of six tablets, itemized as KTU 1.1–1.6.
+Tablets one (KTU 1.1) and two (KTU 1.2) are about the cosmic battle between the storm-god Baal and the sea god Yam, where the former attains victory.
+The next two tablets (KTU 1.3–1.4) describe the construction of Baal's palace that marks his cosmic kingship.
+The last two tablets (KTU 1.5–1.6) describe Baal's struggles against Mot, the god of the underworld.

 The text identifies Baal as the god Hadad, the Northwest Semitic form of Adad.
-The stories are written in Ugaritic, a Northwest Semitic language, and written in a cuneiform consonantal alphabet.
+The stories are written in Ugaritic, a Northwest Semitic language, and written in a cuneiform abjad.
 It was discovered on a series of clay tablets found in the 1920s in the Tell of Ugarit (modern Ras Shamra), situated on the Mediterranean coast of northern Syria, a few kilometers north of the modern city of Latakia and far ahead of the current coastline.
 The stories include The Myth of Baʿal Aliyan and The Death of Baʿal.

-Basic synopsis
+A critical edition of the Baal Cycle was published by Charles Virolleaud in 1938.
+A fragment of the Baal Cycle was discovered in pre-Islamic Arabia.

+Overview

 The Baʿal Cycle series of stories are summarized as: